fenago/tableau-intermediate/lab-guides/md/Lab_15.md

-You might think of this flow as the logic for a couple[]{#id326211946 .indexterm} of metrics.
+You might think of this flow as the logic for a couple of metrics.
 With Tableau Prep, you can build as many streams as you want, then union them and create the Tableau Extract.
 For example, we could add a branch in the middle of my flow and start to create new metrics with different grouping options, and then Union with